 ** “Pastured”, which is often confused with “pasteurized”, means the chickens have had the chance to roam around and forage for weeds, worms and other bugs.
 Chickens are not vegetarians and the more little critters they eat the higher their eggs are in Omega-3 fatty acid.
 The yolks of pastured chickens are often darken yellow/orange as a result of their superior diet.

-***You may also choose to use a bowl and a balloon whisk.
+***You may also choose to use a bowl and a balloon whisk OR the best way to do this, IMHO, is with an immersion blender in a narrow container.